 ‘Well you’ve already blown apart the dungeons and given half a class boils, so I’m not entirely sure what you could do to top that.’

 ‘Excuse me, if I remember correctly I was not the only one who was responsible for blowing apart a classroom.’

 ‘Oh believe me, I remember,’ he groaned, ‘How could I forget when we’re still serving the longest punishment ever given to Hogwarts students?’

 I was still smiling, when the house elves brought us two large steaming mugs of hot chocolate.
 The smell wafted through the air, making my mouth salivate before I had even tasted a drop.
 I held the mug in my hands, waiting for it to cool down slightly, before I drank.
 Malfoy, didn’t wait, he jumped straight in and started gulping his down like there was no tomorrow.
 I burst out laughing when he put his mug down and face was covered in cream.

 ‘What?’ he asked bemused when I kept on giggling.

-‘You’ve got a little, em,’ I hesitated, pointing toward my face.
+‘You’ve got a little, em,’ I hesitated, pointing to the space above my own lip.

 ‘What?
 Oh,’ he said wiping away the cream from his mouth with the back of his hand.
 ‘You know I still can’t believe that I didn’t know about this place and you did.
 You know you are turning into quite the mystery Granger.’